guardian/csnx/.changeset/moody-boxes-rush.md

 '@guardian/source-react-components-development-kitchen': patch
 ---

-Links to Source components updated to point at csnx instead of the archived Source repo
+Links in docs updated to point at csnx instead of the archived Source repo